 Even if you’re not into art and don’t want to walk around shops, believe me, you will most certainly bring something from Cape Town.
 It’s just irresistible the amount of good art work around and hand crafted objects you see everywhere!
 The Pan African Market and the Greenmarket Square offer great variety.
 If you want to experience something different, head over to Woodstock to see the many art galleries that are quickly giving the area a very trendy vibe.

 From V&A waterfront you can take a boat to Robben Island which was a former island prison for people against the Apartheid regime.
-One famous name was Nelson Mandela that spent more than 2 years in the island.
+One famous name was Nelson Mandela that spent 18 years in the island.
 The tour is two and half hours and you will learn more about this period of South Africa’s history.

 Cost: R190 – R340, check more here.